Serenawaifu/mon/README.md

 # Wulu

-A Static Anime & Manga Platform — built with Gatsby, Tailwind CSS, and Firebase, ready to deploy on GitHub Pages with custom domain support.
+A Anime & Manga Platform — built with Gatsby, Tailwind CSS, and Firebase, ready to deploy on GitHub Pages with custom domain support.

 ---